Baalwaan/Authentication-By-Me/README.md

 - How to create test database.
 In pool object ensure ssl is false when wanting to build a test database.
 - In PGCLI create db and name it your project.
 - Then feed that at the end of TEST_DATABASE_URL, eg. (Postgress://test:test1234@localhost:5432/dbname)

+### Challenges

+- Most logic written using PROMISES, which is still an area of interest I am currently trying to learn more about.

 ### Testing